|2018 Event Schedule|

-July 8 - Annual Yard Sale and Craft Fair - 8 a.m. - noon
+July (Date to be announced) - Annual Yard Sale and Craft Fair - 8 a.m. - noon

 PLEASE NOTE - WE ARE HAPPY TO RECEIVE YOUR DONATIONS OF USEABLE ITEMS FOR THE SALE - BUT PLEASE, NO TV'S OR COMPUTERS!!!!
 TV'S AND COMPUTERS ARE HAZARDOUS WASTE AND CANNOT BE SOLD OR EASILY DISPOSED OF!
 ALSO, NO CLOTHES PLEASE!